7Block Labs

 • Raw STARK verification gas and size

-Net result: in today’s fee model, posting a Groth16/Plonk that attests to a STARK is orders of magnitude cheaper than posting/validating the raw STARK on L1.
+Net result: With the current fee model, posting a Groth16/Plonk proof that attests to a STARK is way cheaper--like, significantly cheaper--than posting or validating the raw STARK directly on L1.

 The break-even: when does wrapping actually pay?